 Does the term “neighbor gifts” bring you joy or strike fear in your heart?
 I’ve definitely experienced seasons with both emotions.
 I want to share love with the people who support me and my family – teachers, neighbors, mail workers, trash collectors, church members, the list always seems to grow!
 But if it causes you unbearable stress, it is not worth it.

 Our goal at Orson Gygi is to take the stress away, fostering joy in this tradition of gift giving.
-We took to Instagram and Facebook to gather a fresh list of ideas.
-And, my goodness!
-Were we inspired.
+We’ve compiled this guide of ideas & shopping links and hope it will help you with whatever stage of the process you’re in!

 Here’s the running list of amazing ideas for Neighbor Gifts: